JebbyCodes/Python-Project/README.md

-# Python Project v1.0.0.1-release #
+# Python Project v1.0.1-release #

 ### A game of risk, as a hitman

 - Created in Visual Studio Code
-- Made with Python
+- Made with Python, Tkinter

 ## *Created by Jebby*